-What is this f-stop that camera nerds talk about, and why does it come up when explaining why my phone camera isn’t as good as their very expensive camera?
+What is this f-stop that camera nerds talk about, and why does it come up when explaining why my phone camera isn’t as good as their costly camera?

-Focal-STOP AKA f-stop is the “aperture” opening of a camera lens, which allows light to come in.
-Clear as mud right?
-For years people told me the F-stop or Aperture (why does it have two names just pick one) is about how much light the camera lets in.
-They said it like it means something and keep repeating it over and over again because the first 99 times you said it didn’t sink in but the 100th time… I’m not still mad about it…..
+Focal-STOP AKA f-stop is the “aperture” opening of a camera lens, allowing light to come in.
+Clear as mud, right?
+For years people told me the F-stop or Aperture (why does it have two names?
+Just pick one) is about how much light the camera lets in.
+They said it like it means something and keep repeating it over and over again because the first 99 times you said it didn’t sink in, but the 100th time… I’m not still mad about it…..

 Part of the confusion must be because it has two different names and then talking about the numbers being fractions even though the camera shows whole numbers.
-I don’t know why it’s in whole numbers vs the factions I can only assume it’s because most people hate fractions or because on the analog camera it was easier/clearer to show whole numbers.
+I don’t know why it’s in whole numbers vs. the factions.
+I can only assume it’s because most people hate fractions or because it was easier/clearer to show whole numbers on the analog camera.

 You now know what the f-stop is, which is half the battle, but how do you use it?
-On most cameras there are preset or automatic modes labeled A, S, P, and M. The A is the aperture which is the f-stop, again I don’t know why it’s f-stop everywhere else but aperture to select the mode.
-The aperture mode lets you change the f-stop number and the camera adjusts all the other elements around the f-stop number you select.
-So go forth and use your F-stop…it just sounds like a dirty word doesn’t it??
+On most cameras, there are preset or automatic modes labeled A, S, P, and M. The A is the aperture, the f-stop; again, I don’t know why it’s f-stop everywhere else aperture to select the mode.
+The aperture mode lets you change the f-stop number, and the camera adjusts all the other elements around the f-stop number you select.
+So go forth and use your F-stop…it just sounds like a dirty word, doesn’t it??